SFS2X Docs / GettingStarted / admintool-Dashboard

 » Global server status

-The following informations are available in the Global server status tab.
+The following information is available in the Global server status tab.

 » Server uptime